-In addition, a form factor can be applied, which takes the form for all processes except $\gamma j j$ production in VBF (process ID 150), where $\Lambda$ is the scale of new physics. s is a universal scale (the invariant mass squared of the produced bosons) for each phase-space point.
+In addition, a form factor can be applied, which takes the form for all processes except $\gamma j j$ production in VBF (process ID 150), where $\Lambda$ is the characteristic scale where the form factor effect becomes relevant. s is a universal scale (the invariant mass squared of the produced bosons) for each phase-space point.